Forest Equine Therapy

 Our work is grounded in the human-equine bond, built on trust, mutual respect, and autonomy.
 Sessions take place in the yard, surrounding fields, and open forest, with no prior riding or horse-handling experience required.

-In partnership with EquiScholars, we also run an alternative learning programme for those who benefit from applied, hands-on and experiential learning, in an outdoors, forest setting.
-This is a modular programme which can be adapted to individual learning needs.
+For those who benefit from hands-on and experiential learning, we also have a modular alternative learning programme, which can be adapted to individual learning needs.

-Our new Forest Art programme combines the benefits of equine-assisted work with forest-based art, guided by an art therapist.
-With access to a reflection space next to the stables, this programme supports emotional wellbeing; participants are invited to slow down, observe the world around them, and explore new forms of creative expression.
+This year we are introducing a new Forest Art programme, guided by an art therapist.
+Using the surrounding forest as a source of inspiration, participants are invited to slow down, observe the world around them, and explore new forms of creative expression.

 To learn more about our work or to book a session, please get in touch using the link below.

-EAAT should not replace traditional counselling or psychotherapy.
-It offers a complementary approach rooted in several interconnected frameworks and principles that address human and equine wellbeing, including the human-animal bond theory, the biophilia hypothesis and the five domains model.
+EAAT offers a complementary approach rooted in several interconnected frameworks and principles that address human and equine wellbeing, including the human-animal bond theory, the biophilia hypothesis and the five domains model.

-Our facilitators hold the nationally recognised Level 3 OCNLR Diploma in Equine Assisted Services and bring years of horsemanship experience.
-Committed to ongoing professional development, they are members of the Federation of Horses in Education and Therapy International (HETI), an organisation dedicated to promoting collaboration and excellence in equine-assisted services worldwide.
+Our equine facilitators hold the nationally recognised Level 3 OCNLR Diploma in Equine Assisted Services and bring years of horsemanship experience.
+Committed to ongoing professional development, they are members of the Federation of Horses in Education and Therapy International (HETI).
+Psychotherapy and art therapies are delivered by qualified therapists, offering structured, evidence-informed support for emotional exploration, expression, and psychological wellbeing.

 Our services are fully insured, including public liability, and all activities thoroughly risk assessed.
 We follow strict safeguarding policies to ensure a safe environment for all clients, and all facilitators are first aid trained and hold an enhanced DBS check.